Calculation of the multiplicative anomaly: 6. Spherical defects again. Some explicit expressions

 For variety I also give the spin--half hemisphere polynomial defects, $\de_{1/2}(d,\al)$.
 The two boundary conditions now give the same values.
-This means that, since the defect is zero on odd--dimensional closed spaces, the hemisphere values are also zero for odd dimensions, as calculation confirms.
-The even values for $\de_{1/2}(d,\al)$ are, up to spin degeneracy,
+This means that, since the defect is zero on odd--dimensional closed spaces, the {\it hemisphere} values are also zero for odd dimensions, as calculation confirms.\footnote{ This can be inderstood from the fact that the local spinor boundary conditions are a combination of N and D.} The even values for $\de_{1/2}(d,\al)$ are, up to spin degeneracy,

 I note the linear counterpart of the relation, (\peq{hrel}),